mjparme/javafx-template/README.md

 [The Badass JLink Plugin](https://badass-jlink-plugin.beryx.org/releases/latest/) to create custom runtime images and platform specific applications with bundled runtimes with jpackage.

-An attempt will be made to keep the repository up-to-date with latest JavaFX and Gradle (and gradle plugin) versions.

 ## Logging

 It includes Logback for logging and it comes with a reasonable default logging configuration that logs to STDOUT and